John Mullett

 John Mullett (1786–1862) was a prominent surveyor based in Detroit, Michigan in the early 19th century.

 Under the Public Land Survey System, he was surveyor-general for the Northwest Territories and as such, assisted or led "in many of the government's original surveys of Michigan, Wisconsin, Illinois and Indiana," and especially in Michigan.

 Early life

 Mullett was born to a large family in Halifax, Vermont on July 11, 1786.
 In 1807, the family moved to Genesee County, New York and dabbled in farming and the craft of tailoring.
 Mullett served as an officer in the War of 1812, but only saw action in the Battle of Buffalo.
-Col. Mullett came to Detroit from Buffalo, New York in 1818, and moved from tailoring to mathematics and surveying.
+Mullett came to Detroit from Buffalo, New York in 1818, and moved from tailoring to mathematics and surveying.